 The filling for these wontons is simple.
 Cream cheese, shredded cheese and a bit of mayonnaise give it a super creamy texture.
-Chicken and chopped green onions add texture.
-And thanks to our friends at Pace® with their 70 years of southwest flavor know-how, one single ingredient – Pace® Salsa Verde – adds a bold boost of tangy, herb flavor.
+Chicken, chopped green onions and salsa add flavor.

 Baked Cheesy Chicken Wontons check all the boxes for me when it comes to a great snack food.
 They are:

 - Baked (make a large batch at once)

 These can even be assembled up to 3 hours ahead and stored in the fridge.
 Just slide them in the oven when you’re ready to serve!

 More Fun Appetizers

 - Bacon-Wrapped Dates with Brie and Balsamic Honey